 Staff administering the approved assessments must be properly trained through the ICCB Adult Education Professional Development Network for each assessment used prior to administering any assessments, and all official assessments used for NRS reporting must be approved by ICCB.
 Verification of the staff's completion of the required training is to be kept in the staff member's professional development file.
 Detailed expectations for staff professional development and appropriate reporting are outlined in Section 10 of the Provider Manual.
-Note: The Orientation to Adult Education for Instructors available in the iLearn system is required for all new instructors within 6 months of their hire date and the training addresses the instructor's role in the gathering, analyzing, and compiling data to ensure compliance with the NRS and to drive continuous program improvement using data.
+Note: The New Teacher Training available in the iLearn system is required for all new instructors within 6 months of their hire date and the training addresses the instructor's role in the gathering, analyzing, and compiling data to ensure compliance with the NRS and to drive continuous program improvement using data.

-Current assessments for ELA include the BEST Literacy, BEST Plus 2.0, and the CASAS Life & Work Reading.
+Current assessments for ELA include the BEST Literacy 2.0, BEST Plus 3.0, and CASAS STEPS.
 For Adult Basic Education (ABE), Adult Secondary Education (ASE) or High School Credit (HSCR), the approved assessments are the TABE 11/12 and CASAS GOALS.

-In order to obtain valid and reliable results, staff administering these tests must be trained in test administration with an understanding of how forms, levels, and content ranges play a role in interpreting test results.
-It is important to follow the assessment procedures outlined in the test administration manual for each test in order to ensure the validity and reliability of the results.
-ICCB Adult Education and Literacy and the Illinois Professional Development Network (PDN) offer training workshops on each of the assessment instruments.
+To obtain valid and reliable results, staff administering these tests must be trained in test administration with an understanding of how forms, levels, and content ranges play a role in interpreting test results.
+It is important to follow the assessment procedures outlined in the test administration manual for each test to ensure the validity and reliability of the results.
+ICCB Adult Education and Literacy and the Illinois Professional Development Network (PDN) offer training workshops on f all the assessment instruments except BEST Literacy 2.0 and BEST Plus 3.0; training on BEST assessments is provided by the publisher.